-BAWSCA offered 25 Fall landscape classes and hands-on workshops from September through November 2019.
+BAWSCA offered 15 Fall landscape classes and hands-on workshops from September through November 2020.
 The most requested topics by attendees included native and drought tolerant plants, design and planning, water wise edibles/gardening, and alternative to lawns.
 The classes with the highest levels of participation focused on maintaining healthy landscapes, native and drought-tolerant planting, and pruning and dead heading.
-Approximately 802 people attended the 2019 Fall series.
+Approximately 523 people attended the 2020 Fall series.

-BAWSCA offered only 14 Spring landscape classes from March 2020 through the beginning of June 2020.
+BAWSCA offered 17 Spring landscape classes from March 2021 through the beginning of June 2021.
 Because of the COVID-19 pandemic, BAWSCA moved the Residential Landscape Education Program to an online format.
 This resulted in less classes offered due to cancellations but a high participation rate.
 Class topics included alternatives to lawn, gardening with succulents, native and drought tolerant planting, irrigation equipment upgrades, and natural pest deterrents.
-Approximately 1,395 people attended the 2020 Spring Landscape Education Program series, an increase of 101% from the 2019 Spring Landscape Education Program.
+Approximately 822 people attended the 2021 Spring Landscape Education Program series, a decrease of 39% from the 2020 Spring Landscape Education Program.

-As shown in Table 2-2, participation in the Water Efficient Landscape Education Program increased from FY 2018-19 and is in fact the most attendees BAWSCA has seen in program history.
-Overall interest and participation in the classes remains high among BAWSCA member agencies.
+As shown in Table 2-2, participation in the Water Efficient Landscape Education Program decreased from FY 2019-20.
+This could be due to online format fatigue or a higher focus in alternative conservation programs by BAWSCA agencies.
+However, overall interest and participation in the classes remain high among BAWSCA member agencies.
 BAWSCA continues to explore new class structures and marketing techniques to ensure the program meets the needs of customers.
-Due to the popularity of online learning, BAWSCA may continue the virtual format to offer residents the flexibility to attend these workshops from the comfort of their home.
+Due to the popularity of online learning, BAWSCA will continue the virtual format to offer residents the flexibility to attend these workshops from the comfort of their home.